 BMO Preferred Rate MasterCard

-The BMO Preferred Rate MasterCard has a $20 annual fee and charges an interest rate of 11.9% on all purchases and cash advances.
+The BMO Preferred Rate MasterCard has a $20 annual fee and charges an interest rate of 12.99% on purchases and balance transfers as well as 15.99% on cash advances.
 This credit card offers extended warranty and zero liability coverage for fraudulent purchases.
-However, if you miss more than two payments in a 12-month period, your interest rate will increase to 16.9%.

 If you were to carry a $1,000 balance on the BMO Preferred Rate Mastercard for six months, you’d pay $59.50 in interest charges, plus the $20 annual fee for a total cost of $79.50.